 New students are accepted to the Vocational Nursing Program Traditional Track in the Spring and Fall.

-- Spring 2021 Admission: September 1, 2020 by end of business day.
-All applicants will be notified late September or early October.
+- Spring 2025 Admission: October 1, 2024 by 5 p.m.
+All applicants will be notified late October or early November.

 If a deadline ends on a weekend, the date will be pushed to the end of the next business day.
 Deadlines are subject to change.
 Continue to check this page for additional information.